dharnitski/dharnitski.github.io/_posts/2017-04-24-golang-with-aws-codebuild.md

     CODEBUILD_SRC_DIR - /tmp/src469578921/src
     GOPATH - /go

-CodeBuild gets the code and drops it into unique location for every build.
+CodeBuild gets the code and drops it into a unique location for every build.
 That path is defined in `$CODEBUILD_SRC_DIR` variable.
-Variable is available at build time, so you can build scripts to work with files.
+The variable is available at the build time, so you can build scripts to work with files.

-This implementation is fine for many languages, as long as these languages do have special requirements where source files should be stored.
-Go is not one of such languages, it assumes that files located in workspace direction under `$GOPATH`.
+This implementation is fine for many languages, as long as these languages do not have special requirements where source files should be stored.
+Go is not one of such languages, it assumes that files are located in the workspace direction under `$GOPATH`.

-Unfortunately, CodeBuild does not provide control over source code drop location. `$CODEBUILD_SRC_DIR` variable is provided for reference and cannot be reassigned.
-To fix compilation error we have to copy files into right location.
-The best place for this action is `install` build phase.
-This is how we can copy files using `mkdir` and `cp`:
+Unfortunately, CodeBuild does not provide control over the source code drop location.
+The `$CODEBUILD_SRC_DIR` variable shows where the files are dropped but it cannot be reassigned.

+To fix the compilation error shown above we have to copy files into the right location.
+The best place for this action is `install` build section.
+Use `mkdir` and `cp` to copy files:

       mkdir -p ${GOPATH}/src/${PACKAGE}
       cp -a ${CODEBUILD_SRC_DIR}/.  ${GOPATH}/src/${PACKAGE}

-After files copied, we can use Go tools to compile code.
+After files are copied, we can use Go tools to compile the code.

-There is one nuance though that we need to remember.
-CodeBuild runs every command in a separate shell against the root of source code folder.
-That means that we cannot simply run `go buid` because it will be executed against original source code location.
-We also cannot set `cd` once and use it later, because every new command executed in its own context.
-We have to set current dir every time when we want to run command against files in `$GOPATH` folder.
+There is one caveat to that.
+CodeBuild runs every command in a separate shell against the root of the source code folder.
+That means that we cannot simply run `go build` as it will be executed against the original source code location.
+We also cannot set `cd` once and use it later, because every new command is executed in its own context.
+We have to set the current dir every time when we want to run the command against files in `$GOPATH` folder.

-Keeping files in right location has one additional benefit.
-Now we can use `go xxx ./...` commands to address all sub-packages in one command.
+Keeping files in the right location has one additional benefit.
+Now we can use `go xxx ./...` pattern to execute the command against all sub-packages recursively.

-This is final version of `buildspec.yml` that includes all tricks we just discussed:
+This is a final version of `buildspec.yml` that includes all tricks we just discussed:

 ```yml
 version: 0.1